123wowow123/chronopin/README.md

 Run `docker container exec -i -t chronopin /bin/sh` to open shell inside of running container

+Run `exit` after `exec -i -t` to exit TTY

 Run `docker rmi <IMAGE ID>` to remove image from local system

+Run `docker container attach quotes` to attach our Terminal's standard input, output, and error

+To quit the container without stopping or killing it, we can press the key combination `Ctrl+P Ctrl+Q`.
+This detaches us from the container while leaving it running in the background.
+On the other hand, if we want to detach and stop the container at the same time, we can just press `Ctrl+C`.

+## Kubernetes Utility Commands

+Run `minikube start`

 ## Azure Deployment